Salmon Poke Bowl

 Why I love this recipe

 • No fishiness.
-Salmon is naturally milder in “fishy” flavor than other types of fish, and when it’s marinated in a rich sauce, any hint of fishy goes out the door.
+Salmon is naturally milder than many other types of fish, and the savory citrus marinade complements it perfectly without overpowering it.

 poke salmon bowl.